Kalinago: History

 William F. Keegan and Corinne L. Hofman have outlined two major models for the origin of the Kalinago.
 The traditional account, which is almost as old as Columbus, says that the Caribs were a warlike people who were moving up the Lesser Antilles and displacing the original inhabitants.
 Early missionary texts suggested the original inhabitants of the islands were the Igneri, while the Kalinago were invaders originating in South America (home to the mainland Caribs or Kalina) who conquered and displaced the Igneri.
 As this tradition was widespread in oral testimonies, and internally consistent, it was accepted as historical by Europeans.

-The second model proposes that the Kalinago developed out of the indigenous peoples of the Antilles.
-While the Caribs were commonly believed to have migrated from the Orinoco River area in South America to settle in the Caribbean islands about 1200 CE, an analysis of ancient DNA suggests that the Caribs had a common origin with contemporary groups in the Greater and Lesser Antilles.
-The transition from Igneri to Island Carib culture may have occurred around 1450.
+Another model proposes that the Kalinago developed out of the Indigenous peoples of the Antilles.
+While the Caribs were commonly believed to have migrated from the Orinoco River area in South America to settle in the Caribbean islands around 1200 CE, an analysis of ancient DNA suggests that the Caribs had a common origin with contemporary groups in the Antilles.
+In this model, the transition from Igneri to Island Carib culture is theorised to have occurred around 1450.

+Recent evidence from the Windward Islands supports a model of integration rather than displacement.
+In 1649, the French in Grenada distinguished between two groups: Caraïbes and Galibis.
+Archaeological findings link the Caraïbes to the Indigenous Suazan Troumassoid pottery tradition (developed in situ from earlier Saladoid populations) and the Galibis to the Cayo pottery tradition (derived from the mainland Koriabo complex).
+This suggests that the historic Kalinago or Island Carib identity was a political alliance or fusion of these two distinct groups, rather than a monolithic invasion.